Vic records 134 cases as lockdown looms

 Victoria has recorded 134 new coronavirus cases, as five million people in the state prepare to enter lockdown for another six weeks.

-Premier Daniel Andrews on Wednesday confirmed 11 cases were linked to known outbreaks and 123 were under investigation.
+Premier Daniel Andrews on Wednesday confirmed 11 cases were linked to known outbreaks and 123 were being investigated.

+It brings the state’s total number of cases to 2942, of which about 850 remain active.

-Almost 30,000 people were tested for coronavirus in Victoria on Tuesday, bringing the total number of tests conducted to one million since January.
+Almost 30,000 people were tested for coronavirus across the state yesterday, bringing the total number of tests conducted to one million.

-“I again thank every single Victorian who has come forward for a test and the many thousands of people who are working to take those tests and to process them,” Mr Andrews told reporters.
+“I again thank every single Victorian who has come forward for a test and the many thousands of people who are working to take those tests and to process them,” Mr Andrews said.

-“We are all working as hard as we can, doing the very best that we can.”

-It comes as residents in metropolitan Melbourne and the Mitchell Shire, north of the city, are preparing to go into stage three lockdown on Thursday.
+It comes as residents in metropolitan Melbourne and the Mitchell Shire, north of the city, are preparing to enter stage three lockdown on Thursday.

 Under the rules, people can only leave their homes to get food and supplies, receive or provide care, exercise, and study or work if they can’t do so from home.

+“I think that’s an accurate description of the way some people are behaving.
+That’s not every Victorian,” he said.

+Testing revealed the state’s botched hotel quarantine actually fuelled the outbreak, with those to blame no longer involved in the program.

-More than 250 members of the Australian Defence Force will join Victoria Police in enforcing the lockdown.
+More than 250 members of the Australian Defence Force will join Victoria Police in enforcing the state’s second lockdown.

-Police have the power to issue on-the-spot fines of up to $1652 to individuals breaching the chief health officer’s directives.
+On-the-spot fines of up to $1652 will be handed to individuals breaching rules.

-“The window of police discretion is closing,” Chief Commissioner Shane Patton said.

-“On Sunday night we had an Airbnb party in Southbank where 15 people thought it was OK to get together and party,” Mr Patton said, noting they were all fined.
+Some 810 spot checks have occurred in the past 24 hours at homes and businesses, with 6314 fines issued.

-Booze bus-type checks will also be in place on main roads in and out of the city.
+Booze bus-type checks will also be in place on main roads in and out of the city and number plate recognition technology will be used.

 “It won’t be an absolute ring of steel, but there will be a significant police presence and a whole amount of those main arterial roads,” Mr Patton said.